SecureWorks (NASDAQ:SCWX) Releases Q3 2023 Earnings Guidance

 Analysts Set New Price Targets

-A number of brokerages recently commented on SCWX.
-Morgan Stanley decreased their target price on shares of SecureWorks from $13.00 to $12.00 and set an equal weight rating on the stock in a research report on Tuesday, September 6th.
-Barclays lowered their price target on SecureWorks from $13.00 to $11.00 in a research report on Friday, September 2nd.
-Two research analysts have rated the stock with a sell rating and four have given a hold rating to the company’s stock.
-According to MarketBeat, SecureWorks currently has a consensus rating of Hold and an average target price of $14.00.
+Several brokerages recently issued reports on SCWX.
+Morgan Stanley dropped their price objective on shares of SecureWorks from $13.00 to $12.00 and set an equal weight rating for the company in a research note on Tuesday, September 6th.
+Barclays dropped their price objective on shares of SecureWorks from $13.00 to $11.00 in a research note on Friday, September 2nd.
+Two investment analysts have rated the stock with a sell rating and four have given a hold rating to the company.
+Based on data from MarketBeat.com, the stock has an average rating of Hold and a consensus target price of $14.00.

-In related news, major shareholder Neil Gagnon purchased 10,711 shares of the firm’s stock in a transaction on Tuesday, July 5th.
-The shares were acquired at an average price of $11.04 per share, for a total transaction of $118,249.44.
-Following the purchase, the insider now directly owns 395,331 shares in the company, valued at $4,364,454.24.
-The purchase was disclosed in a filing with the SEC, which can be accessed through this link.
-Insiders acquired 72,708 shares of company stock worth $796,921 in the last three months.
-85.30% of the stock is owned by company insiders.
+In other SecureWorks news, major shareholder Neil Gagnon bought 6,185 shares of the company’s stock in a transaction on Wednesday, June 29th.
+The shares were bought at an average cost of $10.87 per share, with a total value of $67,230.95.
+Following the completion of the acquisition, the insider now owns 365,379 shares of the company’s stock, valued at $3,971,669.73.
+The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Insiders have purchased 50,170 shares of company stock valued at $557,342 over the last ninety days.
+Corporate insiders own 85.30% of the company’s stock.

 Hedge Funds Weigh In On SecureWorks

-Several institutional investors have recently bought and sold shares of SCWX.
-Dynamic Technology Lab Private Ltd bought a new position in shares of SecureWorks during the 1st quarter valued at approximately $145,000.
-Delphia USA Inc. bought a new position in SecureWorks during the first quarter valued at $148,000.
-Jane Street Group LLC purchased a new stake in shares of SecureWorks in the first quarter valued at $221,000.
-Rhumbline Advisers lifted its holdings in shares of SecureWorks by 11.8% in the 2nd quarter.
-Rhumbline Advisers now owns 16,869 shares of the technology company’s stock worth $183,000 after acquiring an additional 1,780 shares during the last quarter.
-Finally, GABELLI & Co INVESTMENT ADVISERS INC. bought a new position in SecureWorks during the 1st quarter valued at about $265,000.
-Institutional investors own 10.73% of the company’s stock.
+Several hedge funds have recently made changes to their positions in the business.
+Dynamic Technology Lab Private Ltd acquired a new position in SecureWorks in the 1st quarter worth approximately $145,000.
+Delphia USA Inc. bought a new position in shares of SecureWorks during the 1st quarter valued at $148,000.
+Rhumbline Advisers increased its holdings in shares of SecureWorks by 11.8% during the 2nd quarter.
+Rhumbline Advisers now owns 16,869 shares of the technology company’s stock valued at $183,000 after acquiring an additional 1,780 shares during the last quarter.
+Jane Street Group LLC bought a new position in shares of SecureWorks in the first quarter valued at approximately $221,000.
+Finally, GABELLI & Co INVESTMENT ADVISERS INC. bought a new stake in SecureWorks during the first quarter valued at about $265,000.
+Institutional investors and hedge funds own 10.73% of the company’s stock.

 About SecureWorks